Skip to content

 For the sake of clarity, at Mark Littler Ltd we use three terms when talking about the age of whisky; new make, young casks and mature casks.

-New make can specifically refer to whisky that has been distilled in the current year however we also use it to describe maturing spirit that is not yet whisky, i.e. is less than 3 years old.
+New make can specifically refer to whisky that has been distilled in the current year, however we also use it to describe maturing spirit that is not yet only enough to be classed as scotch whisky, i.e. is less than 3 years old.

-We use the term ‘young casks’ to refer to any casks that are still in the slow growth period of their maturation; generally 3-12 years.
+We use the term ‘young casks’ to refer to any casks that are still in the slow growth period of their maturation; generally 4 to 12 years old.

 When we refer to ‘mature casks’ we are generally talking about casks older than 12 years.
-These are less suited to long term investment.
+These are less suited to personal cask investment unless you are very familiar with the industry.

 Cask costs